MichelBartz/LDtk-Monogame-Api/README.md

 ## Roadmap

+- Hot reload: The idea would be to have it on (i.e. `new World(file, GraphicsDevice, hotReload=true)`) then when the `.ldtk` file is update an event is propagated so the engine sitting on top can do refreshes if it wants to.
+This would enable fast prototyping scenarios (at least in my head)
 - Add integration tests that'll simply validate successful parsing of various file outputs.
 - Support for the upcoming 0.8